MehrshadHekmatara/HTML-CSS/README.md

 - Working with lists, links, and images

 These projects were created during the initial phase of learning HTML and are intended to build familiarity with essential syntax and page structure.

+---

+### 📂 02-CSS-Fundamentals

+This folder continues from the **HTML fundamentals projects** and introduces the basics of **CSS (Cascading Style Sheets)**.
+The goal is to apply **fundamental styling techniques** to the previous HTML structures, making the pages visually appealing and structured.

+this folder contains two projects : 📁 project1, 📁 project2
+In this projects, we begin styling the HTML content with CSS basics, including:

+- Resetting default margins and paddings
+- Setting a consistent font family and color scheme
+- Creating a header with navigation links
+- Adding styled headings, paragraphs, and lists
+- Applying hover and active states to links

+Key concepts used:
+- CSS selectors (`element`, `.class`, `#id`)
+- Pseudo-classes (`:hover`, `:active`, `:visited`)
+- Pseudo-elements (`::before`, `::first-letter`)
+- Basic layout using margins, paddings, and positioning